SebKuzminsky/zenbot/README.md

     * Set "Tool dia" to 0.794 mm to match the diameter of the cutter we'll be milling holes with.

+In the "Geometry Options" section:

+* In "Create CNC Job":

+    * Set "Travel Z" to 0.5 mm.

+    * Set "Spindle Speed" to 24,000 rpm.

+    Those two options are the same for every operation, so it's useful to set the defaults.
+The other options will need to change depending on the operation, so the defaults are not useful.

 In the "CNC Job Options" section:

 * In "Export G-Code":